 Herb crusted chicken breast

-I prepped the chicken by very lightly coating it with olive oil, then adding a little Kosher salt, garlic powder and herbes de Provence.
+I prepped the chicken by very lightly coating it with olive oil, then adding a little Kosher salt, garlic powder, and herbes de Provence.
 Actually, you can pretty much use any savory spices you want.
-The herbes de Provence contains rosemary, fennel, thyme, basil, tarragon, dill, and oregano, so it is combination of spices I really like.
+The herbes de Provence contains rosemary, fennel, thyme, basil, tarragon, dill, and oregano, so it is a combination of spices I really like.

 I heated up my cast iron grill pan until it was really hot and seared both sides of the chicken for about 4 minutes a side.
 I then placed the pan in a preheated 350° oven.
-It took about 12 minutes to get the chicken to register 140° on my instant read thermometer.
+It took about 12 minutes to get the chicken to register 140° on my instant-read thermometer.